-The Kanchanaburi War Cemetery is home to the remains of 6,982 Allied prisoners of war who died during the construction of the notorious Thai-Burmese Death Railway.
+The centrally located Kanchanaburi War Cemetery contains the remains of 6,982 Allied POWs who died during the construction and maintenance of the Thai-Burma Railway from 1942 to ‘45.

-The very well-kept Kanchanaburi cemetery, with manicured gardens and lawns, has a reverential and sober atmosphere, emphasised by the uniformed veterans who occasionally stroll among the graves.
+With well-manicured gardens and lawns, the cemetery has a reverential atmosphere magnified by family members of the deceased and occasional uniformed veterans who stroll among the graves.

 A large Chinese cemetery stretches directly south of Kanchanaburi War Cemetery and contains rows of tombs built above ground, often decorated with ceramic mosaics.
 Both are usually visited in conjunction with the Thailand-Burma Railway Museum, located across the street to the north.

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.